 Upper Class is equivalent to Business Class on other airlines (even though it sounds more like First Class!).
-I have compared British Airways Club World Vs Virgin Upper Class so you can decide which Business Class product you prefer when travelling transatlantic.
-In this trip report I outline what it is like to travel on Virgin Atlantic in Upper Class.
+We have compared British Airways Club World vs. Virgin Upper Class so you can decide which Business Class product you prefer when traveling transatlantic.
+In this trip report, I outline what it is like to travel on Virgin Atlantic in Upper Class.

 I paid for this flight using 135,000 Flying Club miles for a round trip and paid taxes.
 The equivalent flight in Premium Economy would have cost 55,000 miles return and 30,000 in Economy.
-This is cheaper than British Airways Club World which costs 150,000 Avios return (assuming you can find availability).
-Both airlines add around £500 in taxes.
-Virgin Upper Class therefore works out cheaper than British Airways Club World for the same routes.
+This is cheaper than British Airways Club World, which costs 150,000 Avios return (assuming you can find availability).
+Both airlines add around £500 GBP in taxes.
+Virgin Upper Class, therefore, works out cheaper than British Airways Club World for the same routes.

 My trip started with a few hours in the Virgin Atlantic Clubhouse airport lounge at Heathrow Terminal 3.